Otumian-empire/swift-python/exercise5c.md

 # the average
 averageOfScores = sumOfScores / totalNumberStudent

-# the number of student who had a score greater than the average
+# the number of students who had a score above than the average
 # initialize two variables, numberAboveAverage and numberBelowAverage to zero
 # compare each student score with the average
-# if the score is greater than the average, add one to numberAboveAverage else (it may mean it equal to or less than) so we check if it is less than else it will be equal, which is of no interest so do nothing.
+# if the score is greater than the average, add one to numberAboveAverage
+# else (it may mean is equal to or less than) so we check if it is less than
+# else it will be equal, which is of no interest to do nothing.
 # we will use a loop here also

 numberAboveAverage = 0